Chucky season 3: Production

-On January 15, 2023, the series was renewed for a third season.
+On January 15, 2023, Chucky was renewed for a third season.
 Despite the 2023 Writers Guild of America strike, filming began in Toronto on April 27 of that year.
 It was expected to continue through August, however in mid-July production was interrupted due to the 2023 SAG-AFTRA strike.
-Filming resumed on November 24 and concluded on December 22 of the same year.
+Filming resumed on November 24 and wrapped on December 22 of the same year.
 The season was split into two parts, with the first half airing in October 2023 and the other half airing in April 2024.

 Reception

 On Rotten Tomatoes, the third season holds an approval rating of 100% based on 15 reviews, with an average rating of 8.1/10.
 The website's critics consensus states, Chucky takes Washington and ought to earn every horror fan's vote with this raucous third round of mayhem.
+Reviewing the first four episodes that were sent to critics, Slash Film's BJ Colangelo said "Brad Dourif continues to dazzle and destroy as the titular doll, and Chucky is as gruesome, raucous, campy, and decidedly envelope-pushing as ever".
+Collider's Chase Hutchinson highlighted the cast, the kills for being "wonderfully unhinged" and the humor remaining "as sharp as ever".